Home > News/Videos > Blog > What is manifold for solenoid valve and air control valve?

 Sep 25, 2025

-So, what is the difference between a valve and a pneumatic valve manifold?
+So, what is the valve manifold block?

-A valve is a single component that performs a single function independently, controlling the on/off, direction, and flow of fluid.
+A pneumatic valve is a single component that performs a single function independently, controlling the on/off, direction, and flow of fluid.
 Its installation is flexible, and it can be mounted directly on the pipeline.
 It includes ball valves, globe valves, gate valves, control valves, pneumatic solenoid valves, etc.

-Two Types of Valve Manifolds
+Two Types of Valve Manifolds(Air Manifold Blocks)

 Valve manifold adopts both integrated and modular design structures primarily to meet the varying requirements of different industrial applications in terms of space, cost, maintenance, and system complexity.What exactly are these two types of valve islands?